nitishSr/oadp-go-tests/README.md

 #### Pre-requisites

-1. OCP cluster should be up and running with a namespace created or you can use "default" namespace
+1. OCP cluster should be up and running

 2. kubeconfig file generated for your OCP cluster